MSD-RIT-NASA/Starchaeologist/README.md

 To run the program with PLANETs: (level 3)

     1. Connect wifi to MSD_ISS raspberry pi
     2. Turn on board sensor.
-Wait until light turns from white -> blue (connecting to wifi) -> purple (waiting for server connection).
+Wait until light turns from white -> blue (connecting to wifi) -> light green (waiting for server connection).
     3. `python3 .\External\Server\server.py`
     4. Once LED is green it is sending data.
     5. Start Game